BlackIron Financial

 • Less ideal for very small or high-claim groups

-• Some health underwriting required
+• Some health underwriting may be required

 3. ICHRA (Individual Coverage Health Reimbursement Arrangement)